 The Potty Training Code.

 Before you jump into potty training try to have keywords or signals your child can use to let you know if they have to pee or poo.
-Usually by the time you go to potty train your child, they will have developed some way of telling you they have to use the bathroom, or that they are currently going potty in their diaper.
+Usually, by the time you go to potty train your child, they will have developed some way of telling you they must use the bathroom or are currently going potty in their diaper.

-It will be up to you to detect the body language your child exhibits and develop a keyword or signal between the two of you.
-In my particular case my daughter would look me in the eye and grab her diaper.
+It will be up to you to detect your child’s body language and develop a keyword or signal between the two of you.
+In my particular case, my daughter would look me in the eye and grab her diaper.
 I would ask her, “Do you have to go tee-tee?”
-She would then say yes or no. If your child is not able to speak yet, teach them to gesture in some way.
+She would then say yes or no. If your child cannot speak yet, teach them to gesture somehow.
 Once this is established you are well on the way to actually potty training your little one.

 Let’s Get This “Potty” Started.
 (Insert laughter here.)

-So by this point your child is matured enough to handle potty training, and you have a signal word or gesture.
+So, by this point, your child is mature enough to handle potty training, and you have a signal word or gesture.
 You also should be able to read your child’s body language.
 Wait until the appropriate time.
 It is best to wait until your child has recently peed and/or pooped already.

 Figure out an approximate amount of time between each soiled diaper/pull-up.
 This will give you a decent indication of when to expect the next potty time.
-Also be sure to account for if your child has extra liquids in between the wet/soiled diaper as well.
-Cut a little bit of time off of your estimate if that is the case.
+Also, be sure to account for if your child has extra liquids between the wet/soiled diaper.
+Cut a little time off your estimate if that is the case.

-Around the time that you expect your little one to need to use the potty if they have not gestured or said a keyword by this point, take them to their potty.
-This may be a smaller version of the actual toilet or in my child’s case a step stool and toilet seat cover for toddlers.
+When you expect your little one to need to use the potty, if they have not gestured or said a word by this point, take them to their potty.
+This may be a smaller version of the actual toilet or, in my child’s case, a step stool and toilet seat cover for toddlers.

-Make sure when you take your child to the potty that you act extremely enthusiastic with them about it.
+When you take your child to the potty, act extremely enthusiastic with them about it.
 Pretend like it’s the biggest and most amazing event you’ve ever had the opportunity to behold.
-(Honestly if you’ve been changing diapers for about two years by this point, it is.)
-Help your child to sit or get on the potty, show nothing but positive reaction to the potty itself.
+(Honestly, if you’ve been changing diapers for about two years by this point, it is.)
+Help your child sit or get on the potty, and show nothing but a positive reaction to the potty itself.

 Your child should feel mutual about this.
-Try to coach your child by telling them to go potty and be excited for them for trying.
-Now, do not get discouraged if your child does not respond well to this particular method.
-Although some children will pick it up right away under the proper circumstances.
+Try to coach your child by telling them to go potty and be excited for them to try.
+Do not get discouraged if your child does not respond well to this method.
+However, some children will pick it up immediately under the proper circumstances.
 It is best to try when you have a full day to spend and dedicate to your efforts.
-That way if you fail the first time you can keep trying.
+If you fail the first time, you can keep trying.

 Try again later

-If after all of your efforts your child is not picking up potty training, you may just need to wait and try again.
+If, after all of your efforts, your child is not picking up potty training, you may just need to wait and try again.
 You do not have to give up efforts completely, but maybe take a break until you both are ready.
-Some children do not learn until they are almost 4 years old, and that is perfectly fine.
+Some children do not learn until they are almost 4 years old, which is perfectly fine.
 Your child is normal and they will learn in their own time regardless.
 Do not worry or feel embarrassed about it.
 It does not make you less of a parent if your child isn’t ready.
 All children develop at their own pace.

 If you are struggling to potty train, I hope this blog helps!